Continuous Data Collection from Kafka Using Pipe

 ALTER PIPE pipe_name SET PIPE_EXECUTION_PAUSED = false;

-You can modify the properties of a Pipe, but only one property at a time.
-If multiple properties need to be modified, execute the ALTER command multiple times.
+You can modify Pipe properties one at a time.
+If multiple properties need to be changed, run the ALTER command multiple times.
 Below are the modifiable properties and their syntax:

 ALTER PIPE pipe_name SET